Invoker Anatomy

 - Validate Input: Check parameter presence and types, returning an

-or a separate file to aid debugging without polluting JSON output. - Reusability: Modularize code so dependency functions can be shared across multiple Invokers.
+sierra.respond(result)to output the final JSON result.
+Do NOT useprint()orsys.stderr.write()for logging or debugging, as this will break the integration. - Reusability: Modularize code so dependency functions can be shared across multiple Invokers.

 Harness the power of SIERRA Invoker scripts to automate your investigative workflows and integrate your favorite tools seamlessly into the SIERRA platform.